Ready for SuperBowl! Check out our Tosta Bar idea and Vegan Dips

 For the soup base:

-In a soup pot add olive oil and saute the celery at medium heat for about 7 min.
+In a soup pot add olive oil and saute the celery and red bell peppers at medium heat for about 7 min.

 Lower the heat and add the White Mojo and Miso paste and mix well for about 5 min